17 Types of Homeschooling Styles and Methods

 Because of the travel, a roadschool family’s schedule will be less structured, and there may be times when traveling and sightseeing itself will be considered much of the schooling.

-To that end, I have heard the term used more loosely in the sense that families will use more traditional methods of schooling while on the road, and in a different sense that traveling is the schooling.
+To that end, I have heard the term used more loosely in the sense that families will use more traditional methods of homeschooling while on the road, and in a different sense that traveling is the schooling.
 Another similar term you may hear is car schooling, when you homeschool in the car.

 Because of this there really isn’t a curriculum purely for this approach.
 Be sure to understand the homeschooling laws associated with whatever US state you call your home base as you travel.